 ESTPs and SP Originator Types

-The four personality types from the MBTI spectrum that share Sensing and Perceiving preferences fall into the SP originator temperament group.
+The four types from the 16 personalities spectrum that share Sensing and Perceiving preferences fall into the SP originator temperament group.
 Since ESTPs are in this group, it will be interesting to see how they differ from other SP types.

 ESTP vs. ISTP